UNMC_Acronym_Vert_sm_4c

 She is an active member at Nebraska Medicine in the Pediatric Quality and Pediatric Operations committees and the Transplant Fellowship Program.
 As an undergraduate at UNMC, she was inducted into Sigma Theta Tau.
 She is a member of the National Association for Pediatric Nurse Practitioners, the American Society of Transplant Surgeons, and the American Society of Transplantation.
 She also supports the professional growth and education of novice medical and nursing professionals through annual participation in preceptorship opportunities.

 She has held leadership roles as the Co-Chair of the Nurse Practitioner/Physician Assistant Practice Council and Chair of the leadership structure subcommittee at Children's Hospital and Medical Center.
-She has also had the honor of contributing to the body of knowledge with a publication as primary author in Pediatric Transplantation.
+She has also had the honor of contributing to the body of knowledge with a publication as a primary author in Pediatric Transplantation.
 This work became one of their most downloaded articles in its first year of availability.

 Nursing Excellence Award